 “It is clearly his (Murray) passion that inspires these young people and brings out the best in them. ” – ★★★★ Miro Magazine on Frankenstein

 About the company

 Beats & Elements are a hip-hop theatre company, based in London.
 Set up by artists Conrad Murray and Paul Cree, they explore class-based issues using the medium of live beatbox, looping, rap, spoken word and drama.
-Their first show, No Milk For The Foxes, opened in in May 2015, at Camden People’s Theatre to rave reviews and a feature-length article in the Guardian.
+Their first show, No Milk For The Foxes, opened in May 2015 at Camden People’s Theatre to rave reviews and a feature-length article in The Guardian.